istio-ecosystem/sail-operator/CONTRIBUTING.md

 - Pull Requests: When you open a pull request, you can follow this template to help you provide the necessary information to the maintainers:
   - **What type of PR is this?**
   - **What this PR does / why we need it:**
-  - **Which issue(s) this PR fixes:** (Mark with Fixes #12345, with this this the issue will be autoclosed when the PR is merged)
+  - **Which issue(s) this PR fixes:** (Mark with Fixes #12345, with this the issue will be autoclosed when the PR is merged)
   - **Special notes for your reviewer:**
   - **Does this PR introduce a user-facing change?**
   - **Additional documentation:**
   - **Does this PR introduce a breaking change?**
   - **Other information:**
   - Labels: You can use the labels to help you track the status of the PR.
 The labels are the same as the issue labels.
-Additionally you can use the `cleanup/refactor` to indicate that the PR is a cleanup or refactor of the codebase.
+Additionally, you can use the `cleanup/refactor` to indicate that the PR is a cleanup or refactor of the codebase.
 Having the label just helps with filtering pull requests.
 It also is a hint that this work does not need an entry in the changelog

 ## Community meetings